Mizhhiria

+History

 The settlement was first mentioned in 1415 as a possession of the Hungarian feudal lords.
-It was part of the Kingdom of Hungary (from the 11th century to 1918 and from 1938–1944) as the settlement of Ökörmező in the Máramaros County and Ökörmező District.
+It was part of the Kingdom of Hungary (from the 11th century to 1918 and from 1938 to 1944) as the settlement of Ökörmező in the Máramaros County and Ökörmező District.
 From 1918 to 1938, the settlement was a part of Czechoslovakia as Volove (However Ruthenians used Mežhorje).
 In 1947, its status was upgraded to that of an urban-type settlement.
 It was renamed "Mizhhiria" in 1953.

+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Mizhhiria became a rural settlement.